ManjuLanjewar/VSD_HDP/README.md

     The phenomenon at which a part of the P-substrate becomes N-substrate (due to the high Vgs value) is called 'Strong Inversion'

 Further increase in Vgs, there is no change in depletion region width.
 Electrons from heavily doped n+ source region are drawn in region under Gate 'G'.
-Continuous n-channel formation from S-D, whose conductiivty is modulated by Vgs.
+Continuous n-channel formation from S-D, whose conductivity is modulated by Vgs.

 If we keep increasing Vgs now, a continuous channel is created between n+ (gate attracts negative n+ as no p+ are left to repel, they are all depleted) -> cutoff region.